mikeguzman1294/MicroPython/README.md

 # Micropython for ESP32

-## Interactive Pikachu Proyect
+## Micropython Development Environment Setup
+*This tutorial assumes that a distribution of Python 3 is installed in a local computer.
+If not installed, download the latest version through this link <https://www.python.org/downloads/>*

 *The set of command line instructions is intended to run in a Windows machine*
 ***
-### **1. Set-up Python Virtual Environment**
+### **1. Create and Launch Python Virtual Environment**

 **1.1**

-In order to manage the required Pyhton libraries for this project it is recommended to create a Python virtual environment in the project's root folder.
+In order to manage the required Python libraries for this project it is recommended to create a Python virtual environment in the project's root folder.

 This step should only be done once after cloning the project's repository!